 Algolia has many built-in features that are easily configured and integrated into any search implementation.
-All of them are available out-of-the-box, and don’t require any extra development.
+All are available out-of-the-box, and don’t require any extra development.

 Here’s a quick review of select features that are particularly helpful for getting started with building search.

 Algolia works with all languages, including Chinese, Japanese, Korean, Hebrew and Arabic without any additional work required.
 This means that both left-to-right (LTR) and right-to-left (RTL) scripts are supported.

 Users misspell words, especially those using mobile devices.
 To prevent letting these common mistakes ruin your user’s search experience, Algolia provides robust typo-tolerance, along with easy ways to customize just how tolerant a search experience should be.